12 Best Things to Do in Beautiful Lake Königssee, Bayern (2024)

 Boat tickets can be bought lakeside or online.
 We arrived at Konigssee the night before and bought a ticket for the first boat trip at 8 am.
 However, ordering your Konigssee boat ticket online a day before is also possible.

-Tickets are collected from the kiosk at the lakeside, where it is also possible to hire a rowing boat.
+Tickets are collected from the kiosk at the lakeside, where you can also hire a rowing boat.

 Boat Details